plus3it/fup-formula/README.md

 # custom-yum-repo-formula

-Enterprise Linux salt formula to configure a system to act as yum client for custom RPM repositories.
+A [salt formula](https://docs.saltstack.com/en/latest/topics/development/conventions/formulas.html) to configure an Enterprise Linux (RHEL, CentOS, etc.) system to act as yum client for custom RPM repositories.

 This formula is only designed to configure a host's yum repositories by way of repository-configuration RPMs.
 This formula does _not_ write `/etc/yum.repos.d` files, directly.